Excavating the Grave Site

 Detailed recording is essential throughout the excavation process to ensure that stratigraphic and spatial relationships/associations can be later reconstructed using site archives.
 If an item is removed from the site without being properly recorded then it loses its evidential integrity.
 Excavation must be conducted by trained archaeologists working alongside forensic experts.
 A forensic anthropologist should also be on site, as well as experts to retrieve any environmental and trace evidence.

 Health and safety on site and in the field is also a key concern.
-As well as basic concerns regarding working in proximity to heavy machinery, this includes ensuring that staff are protected from potentially hostile onlookers.
-In addition, during the investigation of mass graves from some previous conflicts there was a concern that the graves, or even the bodies, were booby trapped with incendiary devices.
+As well as basic concerns regarding working in proximity to heavy machinery, at some previous conflicts there has been a concern that graves, and even the bodies, were booby trapped with incendiary devices.
 Explosive detecting dogs may therefore be used to investigate a site for bombs prior to clearance and excavation.
 Remember also that the exhumation of human remains is often contentious and in post-conflict situations can be highly political.
 Not everyone will be happy that bodies are being exhumed and the forensic investigators may require protection from hostile parties.

 Considerations When Identifying Graves

-- Potential graves may be difficult to spot and excavate- require an experienced archaeologist
+- Potential graves may be difficult to spot and excavate - this work requires an experienced archaeologist.

 - It is possible for a grave to be dug and never used.
-This scenario is more common in mass graves
+This scenario is more common during conflicts.

 Excavating the Grave